 While the kind of camera you have will make a difference in what lenses you’re looking for, many third-party manufacturers offer quality options at affordable prices when compared to brand-specific choices.
 If you’re finding that the lens in your camera’s brand has a prohibitive price or you want to see how the calibrations of a different manufacturer affect the outcome of your pictures, consider if a third-party brand of lenses might work for you.

-Depending on your priorities for your shopping or your project, price may be the biggest concern.
+Depending on your priorities for your shopping or your project, the price may be the biggest concern.
 For photographers just getting started, think about the features you need to get the shots you want and then find the lens that best fits those specifications in your budget.
 High specialized lenses often cost more, and you may want to wait until you’re more comfortable with the camera you’re using before making that purchase.

 Keep tabs on your inventory and what you hope to add to it as you continue your journey with photography.
 Plan for the shots you want to take and maintain a running list of lens brands and styles you’d like to try to see if they’re what you need.